 Commander, later Assistant Chief Russel Taylor (Robert Gossett)

 The commanding officer (as Captain in Season 1) of LAPD Robbery-Homicide.
 Very much willing to break regulation and delve into gray areas to get the job done, despite being extremely political as well.
 He's later promoted to Commander, and serves as the LAPD liaison with the media.
-By Major Crimes, Taylor has been promoted to Assistant Chief.
+By Major Crimes, Taylor has been promoted to Assistant Chief of Operations, Chief Pope's old job.

 Butt Monkey - At least in Season 6, a good chunk of Major Crimes goes out of their way to make Taylor miserable.
 This ranges from dumping a lot of evidence in his super-cubicle office to messing up his Christmas plans.